Trunk Services: Wales

 5/5B/5C/5S/X5: Llandudno - Bangor - Caernarfon

 On Sundays, the service frequency may be hourly but it is impressively more regular for this North Wales coastal bus service.
 Apart from the Bangor-Caernarfon leg, it shadows the railway for much of its route too.
 Saying that, you have more of a chance of getting a regular service from places like Llanfairfechan and Penmaenmawr if you make use of the bus option.
 For some reason, I have yet to do exactly that and I cannot pin down exactly why.
-In fact, it has been travelling between Bangor and Caernarfon that has been the cause of my using it in the past.
+In my case, it has been travelling between Bangor and Caernarfon that has been the cause of my using it in the past.

 T2: Aberystwyth - Dolgellau - Porthmadog - Bangor

 This is the replacement for the erstwhile X32 that once was operated exclusively by Arriva.
 The Monday to Saturday frequency is down from what it was but Lloyd Coaches and Express Motors still provide a useful service with the former starting from the south and the latter from the north.
 The Sunday and bank holiday service offering remains largely as it was before though.
 This is another part of the TrawsCymru network that has yet to reach its full potential.